-Council will work with the NSW Government and developers to ensure there is sufficient green connectivity between new parks, shopping centres and commercial buildings to enable people to move around their new community under shaded trees.
+Council will work with the State Government and developers to ensure there is sufficient green connectivity between new parks, shopping centres and commercial buildings to enable people to move around their new community under shaded trees.
 This will assist people to live healthier lifestyles as well as support people to meet others in their neighbourhood, form friendships and feel more settled in their new community.

-Future development in Leppington should focus on providing opportunities for people to see and undertake recreational activities along South Creek.
-It should also enable new green connections between Rileys Creek, Kemps Creek and the land adjacent to the Water NSW Upper Canal.
+Future development in Leppington should focus on providing opportunities for people to see and undertake recreational activities along South Creek and form new green connections between Rileys Creek, Kemps Creek and the Water NSW Upper Canal.
 A series of local green loops between the future Leppington Town Centre and surrounding area will assist to link key destinations such as the train station, employment hubs, schools and retail precincts.